IT’S FINALLY HERE! Join us for the long-awaited release of A Choreographic Journey of Survival and Triumph—May 3, 2-4:00PM Reserve your spot today!

-A Choreographic Journey is a story of survival.
+A Choreographic Journey of Survival and Triumph is a story of survival.
 A story of love breathed in the form of jazz dance told through vignettes about Shimon's life and artistic practice.

 From the archives of Jazz Plus, the company who had performed concerts all across Israel and Europe.